 Lieberman said the bill gives the new department secretary more flexibility to run an efficient, effective, and performance-driven department than the law now provides because:

-?I resist the president?s attempt,?
-Lieberman said, ?to circumvent constitutional checks and balances in order to obtain radical, sweeping new authorities to consolidate, dissolve, hire and fire with no regard for Congress? statutory role, much less the morale and historic protections of public employees.?
+• Down the road, if more reforms are needed, the legislation specifically requires the administration to submit them no later than six, 12, and 18 months after the law takes effect.
+“I resist the president’s attempt,” Lieberman said, “to circumvent constitutional checks and balances in order to obtain radical, sweeping new authorities to consolidate, dissolve, hire and fire with no regard for Congress’ statutory role, much less the morale and historic protections of public employees.”